 Can I Fly My Drone?
 A Primer on the Regulation of Unmanned Aerial Vehicles

 Pirker arose after a UAV was used to take pictures of the University of Virginia's campus.
 According to the FAA, the pilot recklessly flew the UAV "directly towards an individual standing on a . . . sidewalk causing the individual to take immediate evasive maneuvers" and "through a . . . tunnel containing moving vehicles."
 The FAA fined the UAV pilot $10,000 for operating "an aircraft in a careless or reckless manner so as to endanger the life or property of another" under 14 C.F.R. § 91.13.
-The UAV pilot objected to the fine on the grounds that the regulation did not apply because a UAV was a "model aircraft" and not an "aircraft," stripping the FAA of jurisdiction.
+The UAV pilot objected, arguing that the regulation did not apply because a UAV was a "model aircraft" and not an "aircraft," stripping the FAA of jurisdiction.
 In March, an administrative law judge accepted this reasoning and lifted the fine, causing some to question whether other FAA regulations governing "aircraft" applied to UAVs.

 On appeal, however, the NTSB answered the question in favor of the FAA, finding that UAVs are, indeed, "aircraft" for the purposes of FAA regulations.
 The Board noted that neither the plain language of the enabling statute nor the applicable regulations exclude UAVs from the definition of "aircraft."
 Reasoning that Congress had given the FAA flexible authority to regulate the rapidly changing technology associated with aircraft, the NTSB concluded that the FAA had specifically excluded some aircraft – such as balloons, kites, rockets, and moored balloons – but not UAVs from § 91.13.

 The rapid development of UAVs for civil use has led individuals and companies to explore many commercial uses.
-For example, UAVs open up countless new opportunities in photography and videography.
-UAVs can be useful to insurers to assess damage claims following natural disasters (such as hurricanes), giving access to areas cut off by downed power lines or washed-out roads.
-UAVs can be useful to oil and mining companies in exploring potential extraction sites.
-UAVs can provide overhead video for promotional or security purposes.
-One Minnesota brewery even has used a UAV to deliver beer to ice fishermen.
+For example, UAVs can be useful to insurers to assess damage claims following natural disasters (such as hurricanes), giving access to areas cut off by downed power lines or washed-out roads.
+UAVs also open up countless new opportunities in photography and videography, oil and mining exploration, or for promotional or security purposes.
+(One Minnesota brewery even has used a UAV to deliver beer to ice fishermen.)

 Recognizing the safety issues associated with the anticipated proliferation of unmanned aircraft in the National Airspace System, Congress passed the Federal Aviation Administration Modernization and Reform Act of 2012 ("Reform Act").
 The goal of the Reform Act was to develop a comprehensive regulatory scheme to integrate commercial unmanned aircraft systems into the National Airspace System.
 This task fell to the FAA to design a system for granting Special Airworthiness Certification; that is, an approval process that would require applicants to use certain UAV designs and safety equipment, demonstrate training and qualifications for UAV pilots, and comply with standards for commercial operation of UAVs.

 The FAA has to establish these standards by 2015.
 However, if history is any indication, given that it has missed almost every prior deadline, the agency will in all likelihood not meet the deadline.
 As indicated by the Pirker case, the resulting regulatory ambiguity has not deterred the FAA from initiating enforcement proceedings for unauthorized use of UAVs.
 Indeed, the FAA also has issued 17 cease and desist letters to unauthorized UAV operators.
 The FAA generally permits recreational use (with certain limitations) while forbidding commercial use.
 So a hobbyist might be permitted to fly a UAV over his property for the fun of it.
-But the use of the same UAV to overfly the same property to make a commercial video for a real estate listing would be prohibited.
+But the use of the same UAV over the same property to make a commercial video would be prohibited.